JuanPabloDiaz/weather/README.md

 ### Built With 🔑

-Welcome to [Local Weather](https://weather.jpdiaz.dev), a simple and intuitive pomodoro timer built with React.js, Vite.js, and Tailwind CSS.
+Welcome to [Local Weather](https://weather.jpdiaz.dev), a simple tool that checks and display the weather in your area.
+It features a sleek and modern UI, responsive design, and efficient performance.
+It is built with React.js, Vite.js, and Tailwind CSS.

 ![React](https://img.shields.io/badge/React-61DAFB.svg?style=for-the-badge&logo=React&logoColor=black)
 ![Vite](https://img.shields.io/badge/Vite-646CFF.svg?style=for-the-badge&logo=Vite&logoColor=white)